 For some, doing payroll for a small business is the least enjoyable part of the job.
 It could become tedious and costly if not done properly and efficiently.

-Luckily, with this helpful advice for your small business, running payroll for your employees would be easier, faster, more accurate, and more reliable than ever before.
+Luckily, with these helpful 9 tips for your small business, running payroll for your employees would be easier, faster, more accurate, and more reliable than ever before.

 Set Up a Payroll System